CloudBop/cloudcodejs-local-client/README.md

+# cloudcodejs-local-cloent

+A React code editor that transpiles JS in the browser.

+## see branches for more detail.

+- lerna branch is published on npm registry
+- other branches fairly self explanatory

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).